ghc/ghc/docs/users_guide/exts/type_literals.rst

 Type-Level Literals
 ===================

-GHC supports numeric and string literals at the type level, giving convenient access to a large number of predefined type-level constants.
+GHC supports numeric, string, and character literals at the type level, giving convenient access to a large number of predefined type-level constants.
-Numeric literals are of kind ``Natural``, while string literals are of kind ``Symbol``.
+Numeric literals are of kind ``Natural``, string literals are of kind ``Symbol``, and character literals are of kind ``Char``.
 This feature is enabled by the :extension:`DataKinds` language extension.

 The kinds of the literals and all other low-level operations for this feature are defined in modules ``GHC.TypeLits`` and ``GHC.TypeNats``.